 - For countries which provide this information for a reference year that is different from the calendar year (such as Australia and New Zealand), adjustments are made by linearly weighting their GDP between two adjacent national reference years to match the calendar year.
 The data are derived from the National Accounts Database. - The student enrolment data are aligned to the financial year reference period.
-It may not be necessary to use an inflation adjustment to bring the financial year in line with the reference year if the GDP per capita figures refer to the same reference year as the finance data. - As in the previous indicator, not all spending on instructional goods and services such as on textbooks and private tutoring - occurs within educational institutions.
-This indicator excludes all expenditure outside educational institutions, even if publicly subsidised.
+It may not be necessary to use an inflation adjustment to bring the financial year in line with the reference year if the GDP per capita figures refer to the same reference year as the finance data. - As in the previous indicator, not all spending on instructional goods and services - such as on textbooks and private tutoring - occurs within educational institutions.
+This indicator excludes all expenditure outside educational institutions, even if publicly subsidised. - Expenditure on programmes not distributed by ISCED level are excluded from the calculation of total education expenditure. - The theoretical framework underpinning the calculation of GDP has been provided for many years by the United Nations' publication, A System of National Accounts, which was released in 1968.
+Updated versions were released in 1993 and 2008 (commonly referred to as SNA93 and SNA2008).

-7.6.3 Relative proportions of public and private expenditure on educational institutions student's education - early childhood and tertiary education - where full or nearly full public funding is less common in some countries.
+7.6.3.
+Relative proportions of public, private and international expenditure on educational institutions

+How costs are shared between participants in the education system and society as a whole is an issue under discussion in many countries.
+This question is especially relevant at the beginning and end of a student's education - early childhood and tertiary education - where full or nearly full public funding is less common in some countries.
 This indicator illustrates how the cost of education is shared between the public and private sectors, including the amounts invested by one sector relative to the other and the extent of transfers of educational funds between them.